nathanchance/chromeos-adb-fastboot/README.md

 Alternatively, if piping things from curl to bash scares you, you can run `cd ${HOME}/Downloads; curl -s https://raw.githubusercontent.com/nathanchance/chromeos-adb-fastboot/master/install.sh -o install.sh`, inspect it with `more` or `vim`, then run `chmod +x install.sh; bash install.sh`.

 To verify the installation was successful, run `adb --version` and `fastboot --version`.
 These should say they have been installed to `/usr/local/bin`.
-If they don't say that or they error, do a reboot before trying again.
+If there is an issue with running `adb`/`fastboot` (like not seeing a verification prompt on your phone/getting an unauthorized device with `adb devices`, be sure to reboot both devices before reporting any issues.

 # Getting support

 Open an issue on this repo.
+Please include type of device, [a screenshot](https://www.take-a-screenshot.org/chrome-os.html)/copy paste of your commands you are running, and the output of `adb --version` and `fastboot --version` (you can use a service like [del.dog](https://del.dog) for this).